apeskinian/p4_watch-o-tron/README.md

 - ### Staff Member Access Privileges

     Staff members are client users who are given access to the staff settings page.
-This is where you can add, edit and delete custom movement types and lists for the users.
-As a staff member you will **not** have access to modify the default movement types or lists, this is setup by the site admin.
+This is where you can add, edit, and delete custom movement types and lists for the users.
+As a staff member, you will **not** have access to modify the default movement types or lists; this is set up by the site admin.

     | Staff settings page mobile | Staff settings page tablet | Staff settings page desktop |
     | :---: | :---: | :---: |